Panoptikum-social/blog.panoptikum.social/pages/manuals.md

 podcaster perspective.
 Please read the [Listener Manual](/listener-manual) before this one to understand what listeners read about your podcast in Panoptikum.
 Panoptikum uses metadata in the RSS feeds to identify contributors and presents information regarding those persons.
-Podcasters, that want to enhance and manage their automatically generated business cards, can upgrade to a Panoptikum pro-account.
+Podcasters can enhance and manage their automatically generated business cards for free.

 Basis Functionality for Podcasters
 * Listing of the podcast at Panoptikum in the categories, assigned in the feed